 Prospect Park is a somewhat small borough located in the state of New Jersey.
 With a population of 6,219 people and just one neighborhood, Prospect Park is the 272nd largest community in New Jersey.
-Much of the housing stock in Prospect Park was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Prospect Park has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Prospect Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-When you are in Prospect Park, you'll notice that it is more blue-collar than most other communities in America.
-37.07% of Prospect Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Prospect Park is generally considered to be a blue-collar town.
+37.07% of the Prospect Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Prospect Park is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Prospect Park who work in office and administrative support (12.91%), healthcare suport services (8.37%), and teaching (6.85%).

 Also of interest is that Prospect Park has more people living here who work in computers and math than 95% of the places in the US.